France's retirement overhaul: Macron's greatest challenge?

 FRANCE'S AGE-OLD PENSION SYSTEM

-The country's retirement system has its roots in 1673 and the reign King Louis XIV.
+The country's retirement system has its roots in 1673 and the reign of King Louis XIV.
 Initially for royal marines, the system swelled to include civil servants in the wake of the French Revolution at the end of the 18th century.
-Military personnel were added in 1831, followed by others over the decades to come, before employees in the private sector were finally added in 1930.
+Military personnel were added in 1831, followed by others over the decades, before employees in the private sector were finally added in 1930.

 Now, all French retirees receive a state pension.
 The average French pension this year stands at 1,400 euros per month ($1,500 per month) once taxes are deducted.
-But that average masks an array of different pension regimes.
-In total, there are 42 pension regimes.
+But that average masks differences across 42 different pension systems.

 ———